 “The Martian” – draws on actual NASA Technology

-KENNEDY SPACE CENTER, Fla — Art met science today as actors from The Martian motion picture from 20th Century Fox and their real-life NASA counterparts answered questions about NASA’s journey to Mars – selected from some 10,000 students.
+KENNEDY SPACE CENTER, Fla. — Art met science today as actors from The Martian motion picture from 20th Century Fox and their real-life NASA counterparts answered questions about NASA’s Journey to Mars, which were selected from some 10,000 students.
 NASA personnel lauded Andy Weir’s book The Martian as a real page-turner and hoped it will bring more attention to the U.S. space program.

 The event was attended live by 30 students who are members of the robotics clubs of four local high schools.
 More than 10,000 additional students attended via a download link.
 Questions to the panel were from students in the room, across the country, and via Twitter for those watching on NASA TV.

 Jim Green, NASA’s director of Planetary Science Division, set the stage by stating: “There have been five mass extinctions in the history of the Earth.
 At least one of those was caused by a near-Earth object colliding with Earth.
 There are hundreds [of] such objects and it is not a question of if it happens again but when.”

 Green went on to highlight the critical need that space exploration plays in the survival of the human race.

 “If you have a computer at home, you back up the data, right?
 As a species, we need to back up the human race.
 Mars is the nearest planet where this would be possible.
 We are a species of explorers, but also a species who wants to survive.
 The whole reason that dinosaurs are not here today is because they did not have a space program,” Green said.